-Part 2: Laying the groundwork for your cloud success story
+Part 2: Laying the Groundwork for Cloud ERP

 In my last post, we took a look at some of the signposts that indicate we’ve reached a tipping point in the adoption of cloud computing among large companies and, especially, among manufacturers.